spindro/myPage/content/home/about.md

 # Biography

 I am a PhD candidate at the [ISPAMM lab](http://ispac.diet.uniroma1.it/) of Sapienza University of Rome.
+I'm working under the supervision of Dr. [Simone Scardapane](http://ispac.diet.uniroma1.it/scardapane/).
 My main research interests are two exciting fields in Machine Learning: Graph Neural Network and Adversarial Machine Learning.
 The first studies a family of Neural Networks capable of working directly on graph-structured data that can encode physical, biological, and social systems.
 The second tests the vulnerability of Neural Networks such that they can be deployed safely in the real world.
 Previously I was an intern at the Alcor Lab where my research focused on Computer Vision and Robotics.